ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `stop`

-    Mandatory.

-    This stops the resource instance.
-After the `stop` command has completed, no component of the resource shall remain active and it must be possible to start it on the same node or another node or an error must be returned.
+    This must stop the resource instance.
+After the `stop` command has completed, no component of the resource shall remain active, and it must be possible to start it on the same node or another node, otherwise an error must be returned.

-    The `stop` request by the RM includes the authorization to bring down the resource even by force as long data integrity is maintained; breaking currently active transactions should be avoided, but the request to offline the resource has higher priority than this.
-If this is not possible, the RA shall return an error to allow higher level recovery.
+    The `stop` request by the RM includes the authorization to bring down the resource even by force as long as data integrity is maintained.
+Breaking currently active transactions should be avoided, but the request to offline the resource has higher priority than this.
+If this is not possible, the RA shall return an error, to allow higher-level recovery.

-    The `stop` action should also perform clean-ups of artifacts like leftover shared memory segments, semaphores, IPC message queues, lock files etc.
+    The `stop` action should also clean up any artifacts such as leftover shared memory segments, semaphores, IPC message queues, lock files, etc.

     `stop` must succeed if the resource is already stopped.